 Choosing Based on Price Alone

 Cheap does not always equal good.
 A low-cost broker may not deliver the level of service you require.
-Strive to strike a balance between cost and experience.
+Strive to balance cost and experience.

 Skipping Research